MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 The `max_retry` value has been changed to 10 instead of 25 and the queue name is now `critical` instead of `default` as before.
-There's a log when the task is enqueued but there's no log when it is processed.
+There's a log when the task is enqueued, but there's no log when it is processed.
 That's because we have a 10-second delay.
-However, even if we wait for more than 10 seconds it's still not running.
+However, even if we wait for more than 10 seconds, it's still not running.
 The reason is we haven't told the task processor to pick up the task from the `critical` queue yet.
 So it only looks for tasks in the `default` queue.

-So let's go back to the `processor.go` file and fix it.
-Here when creating a new `asynq` server
+So let's go back to the `processor.go` file and fix this.
+Here, when creating a new `asynq` server,

 ```go
 func NewRedisTaskProcessor(redisOpt asynq.RedisClientOpt, store db.Store) TaskProcessor {